Starfish

 This week the children have been thinking about all the things their mummies do for them.

-They were very excited to sing songs to their mummies and give them their cards and plants.
+They were very excited to sing songs to their mummies (and daddies) and give them their cards and flowers.

 We sang...